Austin teen recovering from rare syndrome linked to COVID-19

 A spokesperson with Austin Public Health said they’ve been notified of two suspected cases, but they’re not considered confirmed cases.

-The Texas Department of State Health Services confirmed one case in the Houston area and is looking into fewer than 10 suspected cases across the state.
+The Texas Department of State Health Services confirmed one case in the Houston area, and is looking into fewer than 10 suspected cases across the state.

 “Generally, doctors report suspected cases to local public health departments, which would help them determine if it meets case criteria,” said Lyndsey Rosales, Communications Specialist with DSHS.
 “Those local health departments also consult with DSHS.”

+The CDC’s guidance for diagnosing a confirmed case includes a fever of at least 100.4 for at least 24 hours, evidence of inflammation, hospitalization, and concerns with at least two organs.
+Also, evidence of COVID-19 or antibodies.

 Wine doesn’t know how Tobin could have been exposed to the virus.
-He was tested for COVID-19, but Wine said it was negative.
+He was tested for COVID-19 and antibodies, but Wine said it was negative.
+The family is waiting on results from another round of testing.

 “He’s been great with social distancing.
 He always wears a mask.
 He never leaves the house,” Wine said.
 “And we still don’t know how he even got it, because everyone around him tested negative for COVID and antibodies so far.”